CarmeTeam/Carme-Docu/UserDoc/Demo/Basic/code-server-set-up/code-server-set-up.md

 # How to set up Code-Server

-1. When you access to `Code-Server`, the screen looks like Fig. 1.
+1. When you access `Code-Server`, the screen looks like Fig. 1.

     ![code-server-set-up-1.png](images/code-server-set-up-1.png)